This vegan sabich sandwich is a twist on the traditional Israeli sandwich using a white bean mixture instead of egg.

 A word on etiquette.
 Sabich sandwiches are a meal.
 A real meal.
 Not a snack, not a light lunch.
 A meal.
 It is messy, drippy, oozy and packed with wonderful flavour.
 Think trying to eat a mango without any utensils and one hand tied behind your back.
 But better!
 The etiquette is there is no etiquette.
 This is culinary fight club, people.
 Get your gob around the sandwich, ignore the stares and whatever you do don’t mention the glob of hummus on your chin.

-My version of the sabich sandwich is vegan and not so traditional.
+This vegan sabich sandwich is not so traditional but is so delicious.
 In lieu of egg, I included a white bean/mayo mix and instead of cabbage I used tabbouleh.
 Also, I added harissa sauce for a good kick.
 My hummus recipe does the trick but the great thing about this sandwich is that you can buy many of the ingredients ready-made and whip it up in a pinch.
 I cooked my potatoes the day before and refrigerated them overnight so the only thing left to cook was the eggplant.
 Simples.
 The recipe calls for tahini sauce but to be honest, I don’t always include it.
 The sabich sandwich does traditionally include it but sometimes I am in a bit of a hurry and something’s gotta give.
 For a more authentic experience, include it.

-If you haven't tried a sabich sandwich, you are in for a treat.
-This is a vegan twist on the traditional Israeli sandwich using white beans instead of egg.
+This vegan sabich sandwich is a twist on the traditional Israeli sandwich using white beans instead of egg.

 - pita bread pockets